 During an interview on participatory meetings, a Christian radio broadcaster astutely asked, “How do you keep the guy who knows the least from saying the most?”
 Rather than considering in advance how to encourage the church, some will come to the meeting unprepared.
 People who are socially clueless and lacking the Spirit’s direction will make impromptu, rambling, repetitive speeches that would be better left unsaid.
 It is the leadership’s job to know the congregation well enough to be aware of those who are likely to do excessive and inappropriate sharing.
 They must work with them to help them to be informed, concise, and judicious in their sharing.

 Listen Now!
-Worship Service Strategy Audio
+Audio on Participatory Meetings

 Congregational Size